wsjeon/SVGD/README.md

       <img src="/results/1_gaussian_mixture/gmm_result.gif" width="400" />
     </p>

--   **NOTE THAT** I've compared authors' implementation in this example, and the results for our implementation and original one are the same.
+-   **NOTE THAT** I compared my implementation with that of authors and checked the results are the same.

 ### Bayesian Binary Classification
 -   In this example, we want to classify binary data by using multiple neural classifier.
-    I've checked how SVGD works differently from simple ensemble method.
+    I checked how SVGD differs from ensemble method in this example.
     I made a [pdf file](./derivations/bayesian_classification.pdf) for detailed mathematical derivations.

 -   I got the following results: